Things I Know for Certain

 Everyone has their own certainties.
 These are things that they have no doubts about.
-These certainties are personal truths that helps along the path of life and I’m sure that everyone has a different list.
+These certainties are personal beliefs that help along the path of life and I’m sure that everyone has their own list with different ideas.

 I have heard it said many times that nothing is certain and that certainty is absurd.
 One quote I found even talks about how ignorance is rooted in certainty.
 For some people, that may be true, but honestly, I don’t agree.

 The things that I know for certain are based on my feelings and personal experiences, so maybe that is why I don’t buy into the "absurdity of certainty".
 Anyway, with a new year around the corner, I think it is always nice to reflect on the things and/or feelings about which I feel certain.
 For me, reflecting on these things really leads me to having an open and grateful heart and starting the New Year on a positive note.
 Seriously, what could be wrong with that?

 I recommend looking at creating your very own list of certainties before the New Year starts.
 Like I said, it is a great way to open your heart for the New Year.